Sant720/sandwich/content/docs/sandwich/overview.md

 ## Next steps

 Ready to begin?
-Start by learning the **three foundational concepts of sandwich-making** in the next page.
+Start by learning the **foundational concepts of sandwich-making** in the next page.